AYR UNITED FOOTBALL CLUB

 Ayr United Football Club (the Club) has a proud tradition of being detached from the taint of sectarianism and is similarly utterly opposed to any manifestation of racism in print by actions or verbally on or off the pitch.

 - Issue a statement saying the club will not tolerate racism, spelling out the action it will take against those engaged in racist chanting.
-The statement is underpinned in its policy on Unacceptable Conduct and is printed in all match programmes and displayed permanently and prominently around the ground.
+The statement should be printed in all match programmes and displayed permanently and prominently around the ground.

-The Club has played an active role in anti-racist activities mounted by both the Scottish Executive and the Football League and has made it clear that it will not tolerate racist behaviour and/or chanting from any spectator (home or visiting) in Somerset Park.
-Furthermore, the Club’s Unacceptable Conduct Policy routinely confirms in writing that it is a criminal offence, for which spectators may be arrested, to take part in racist behaviour and that persons convicted of such offences will be the subject of exclusion orders banning them from football grounds, and in particular Somerset Park.
+Furthermore, the Club match programme routinely confirms in writing that it is a criminal offence, for which spectators may be arrested, to take part in racist behaviour and that persons convicted of such offences will be the subject of exclusion orders banning them from football grounds, and in particular Somerset Park.

 The Club has actively supported and prominently displayed posters for ‘Show Racism the Red Card’, ‘Kick it Out’ and other relevant campaigns.